imarranz/data-science-workflow-management/srcsite/04_project/045_project_plannig.md

 Version control systems, such as Git, are essential for managing code and collaborating with team members.
 Git enables data scientists to track changes, manage different versions of code, and facilitate seamless collaboration.
 It ensures reproducibility, traceability, and accountability throughout the data science workflow.

 <div class="tip">
-In conclusion, the selection of tools and technologies is a crucial aspect of project planning in data science.
+The selection of tools and technologies is a crucial aspect of project planning in data science.
 Data scientists carefully evaluate programming languages, IDEs, data storage solutions, distributed computing frameworks, visualization tools, and version control systems to create a well-rounded and efficient workflow.
 The chosen tools and technologies should align with the project requirements, data characteristics, and computational resources available.
 By leveraging the right set of tools, data scientists can streamline their workflows, enhance productivity, and deliver high-quality and impactful results in their data science projects.
 </div>